luxfi/LPs/LPs/lp-1181-epoching.md

 Based on ACP-181 by Cam Schultz and contributors from Avalanche Labs.
 Adapted for Lux Network's multi-chain architecture with quantum-safe considerations.

-Thanks to Lux Protocol Team for integration testing and Y-Chain quantum coordination design.
+Thanks to Lux Protocol Team for integration testing and  quantum coordination design.

 ## References